aquasecurity/azure-templates/aqua-on-ubuntu-vm-docker/README.md

 This template deployed: Ubuntu VM,Storage account,Public IP address,Network interface, VNET.
 It then:
-1. Installs docker-ce and deploys Aqua CSP container
+1. Installs docker-ce and deploys PostgreSQL DB container,Aqua server and Aqua gateway containers
 2. Add all Azure Container Registries that have Azure AD service principal with list permissions (contributer role).

 ## Deploy